Bytecode in Java is a highly optimized set of instructions for the Java Virtual Machine (JVM) that reads and interprets to run the java program.

 The main difference between the byte code and machine code is that byte code can be run only on JVM whereas machine code is a set of instructions in machine language that can be directly run by the CPU.

-Hope that this tutorial has covered basic important points concerning bytecode in java with a diagram.
-I hope that you will have understood how bytecode works in Java.
+Hope that this tutorial has covered all the basic important points concerning bytecode in java with a diagram.
+I hope you will have understood how bytecode works in Java.

 Thanks for reading!!!